 If you need help locating a watchmaker please go to NAWCC.org for a searchable list of certified watchmakers in your area.
 For best results just enter your STATE.

-As with anything even some watch repair shops are overpriced ..
-So to help you from being overcharged I have put together a list of prices that a FAIRLY priced watchmaker would charge you.
-(PLEASE NOTE...RARE or complicated jobs WILL DEFINATELY cost more that what is quoted)
+As with anything, some watch repair shops cost more than others...
+I have put together a list of prices that a reasonably priced watchmaker would charge you.
+These are averages.
+I have heard of some "high-end" shops quoting $250 to do a service.
+Also, PLEASE NOTE...RARE or complicated jobs WILL DEFINATELY cost more that what is quoted.